How to Get to Porto from Lisbon

-It is clear that an organized excursion is the most exclusive, personalized and pleasant option, but for tighter budgets there are other means, such as the public bus.
-I have been doing some research to summarize the advantages (and disadvantages) of each mode of transport, so you can start planning your trip.
+It is clear that an organized tour is the most exclusive, personalized and enjoyable option, but for tighter budgets there are other means, such as the public bus.
+I've been doing some research to summarize the advantages (and disadvantages) of each mode of transport, so you can start planning your trip.

-1. Getting from Lisbon to Oporto on an organized tour, the best option
+Getting from Lisbon to Porto on an organized tour, the best option

-Organized excursion to Oporto by private transport with door-to-door service
+Organized excursion to Oporto in private transportation with door-to-door service

-No doubt this is one of the most exclusive services you will find if you want to go from Lisbon to Porto.
+Without a doubt this is one of the most exclusive services you will find if you want to go from Lisbon to Porto.
 Why?
-Because a private vehicle, just for you, will pick you up at your hotel (or any other point of the city you choose), will take you to Oporto in about two hours and, at the end of the day, will return you to your accommodation.
-Of course, the price is a bit high (from 225€), but if you are traveling to Lisbon with children, it is a very convenient option.
+Because a private vehicle, just for you, will pick you up at your hotel (or any other point of the city you choose), will take you to Oporto in approximately two hours and, at the end of the day, will return you to your accommodation.
+Of course, the price is somewhat high (from 225€), but if you are traveling to Lisbon with children, it is a very convenient option.